ezEngine/docs-src/pages/docs/animation/skeletal-animation/skeletal-animation-overview.md

 ## Sample Scene

 For a sample scene to look at, open the **Animation** scene from the [Testing Chambers](../../../samples/testing-chambers.md) project.
+Additionally, the [Monster Attack Sample](../../../samples/monster-attack/monster-attack.md) may also be a useful resource.

 ## The Animation System Pieces